-The study area is defined as follows: the Point of beginning is located at the NE corner of a lot described as Lassonde Sub Lot 1; thence, southerly along the east property line of same said lot and continuing to the SE corner of a lot described as Miscellaneous Tracts 10-11-9 PT E 1⁄2 NW 1⁄4 W of RR and S of Co Road XC City; thence, westerly along the south property line of same said lot to the intersection with the SW corner of a lot described; thence, northerly along the west property line of same said lot and continuing to SE corner of a tract described as Miscellaneous Tracts 10-11-9 PT W 1⁄2 NW 1⁄4; thence, westerly along the southern property line of said tract to the SW corner of said tract; thence northerly along the to the NW corner of a lot described as; thence, westerly along the west property line of said lot to the NW corner of said lot (assumed centerline of E. Capital Avenue); thence easterly along said centerline of E. Capital Avenue to a point in line with the extended east property line of a lot described as
+The study area is defined as follows: the Point of beginning is located at the NE corner of a lot described as Lassonde Sub Lot 1; thence, southerly along the east property line of same said lot and continuing to the SE corner of a lot described as Miscellaneous Tracts 10-11-9 PT E $\frac{1}{2}$ NW $\frac{1}{4}$ W of RR and S of Co Road XC City; thence, westerly along the south property line of same said lot to the intersection with the SW corner of a lot described; thence, northerly along the west property line of same said lot and continuing to SE corner of a tract described as Miscellaneous Tracts 10-11-9 PT W $\frac{1}{2}$ NW $\frac{1}{4}$ ; thence, westerly along the southern property line of said tract to the SW corner of said tract; thence northerly along the to the NW corner of a lot described as; thence, westerly along the west property line of said lot to the NW corner of a lot described as; thence, westerly along the west property line of said centerline of E. Capital Avenue); thence easterly along said centerline of E. Capital Avenue); thence east property line of a lot described as